Donna Brazile: Acting

 Brazile is a member of Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) and has guest-starred as herself in three episodes of the CBS drama The Good Wife and one episode of the Netflix drama House of Cards.
 She also cameoed as a fictionalized version of herself in Army of the Dead along with Sean Spicer.

 Personal life

 In 1999, The New York Times Magazine described Brazile as a gay rights activist who served on the board of the Millennium March on Washington.
 The magazine said she is "highly protective of her privacy" and called her "openly ambiguous" about her sexual orientation.

 Brazile is a Catholic and said she wanted to be a priest as a child but did not pursue this after her mother told her girls could not be priests.

+On July 9, 2025, Brazile became an honorary member of Delta Sigma Theta sorority.